 Beyond a study group, working with a private tutor is also a way to manage your schedule and get help with your homework.
 If your schedule doesn’t allow you to meet with your teacher or a group, a tutor might be a good option for you.

-Finally, one of the most important things you can do to get good grades in school is to take care of yourself.
+Finally, one of the most important things you can do to get better grades in school is to take care of yourself.
 Getting burned out and overwhelmed will not increase your grade point average!
 At a certain point, everyone needs some self-care.